Keith Drury’s Backpacking equipment list

 D. Utility Kit (One large zip-loc bag containing all these little things)

 ___ Knife—seldom.
 I used to carry a ½ ounce tiny key-chain knife.
 There are so few things needing cutting on the trail I no longer take it.
+If I need a knife I wait until the next town or borrow one from someone I run into, though I don’t recall ever needing one.

 ___ Tape—always.
 I take a few feet of Duct tape or adhesive tape per week to tape up my “hot spots” where a blister is developing.
-A bit of prevention before blisters develop is worth pounds of curing after.
+A bit of prevention before blisters develop is worth pounds of curing afterward.
 As soon as you feel tenderness STOP and tape the hot spot.
 Always.
 Never fail!

 E. Clothing (mostly to wear, not for carrying)